When was Joe Biden born?

 However, Biden’s dreams of becoming the youngest president were not destined to come true.
 He withdrew from the election on charges of plagiarism.
 His speech was found to be remarkably similar to the campaign speeches of British politician Neil Kinnock.

 In 2016, he wanted to participate in the presidential elections but abandoned this idea due to another family tragedy.
-His son Joseph “Beau” Biden died of cancer, leaving his wife and two children.
-As a result, he ended up giving way to Hillary Clinton, who lost in a very tight election at the polls.
+His son Joseph “Beau” Biden, died of cancer.
+As a result, he gave way to Hillary Clinton, who lost in a very tight election at the polls.

-In July 2019, Biden announced that he would enter the race for the presidency in his third attempt.
+In July 2019, Biden announced that he would enter the presidential race in his third attempt.
 Soon after, he was dragged to the center of the country’s political dispute after a conversation leaked.
-As a result, Donald Trump asked the new Ukrainian president to investigate Joe’s son, Hunter Biden, in Eastern Europe.
+As a result, President Donald Trump asked the new Ukrainian president to investigate Joe’s son, Hunter Biden, in Eastern Europe.

 Finally, in 2020, having chosen Senator Kamala Harris as his deputy, Biden ran for the Democratic Party and was finally elected.

-On November 7, Biden received a majority of the electoral votes, at least 273, with 270 required.
-The majority voted for Biden in California, the most populous state, guaranteeing 55 electoral votes at once.
+On November 7, Biden received most of the electoral votes, at least 273, with 270 required.
+The majority voted for Biden in California, the most populous state, guaranteeing 55 electoral votes.

-In 1975, Biden met Jill Jacobs, a professor, and doctor in Education.
+In 1975, Biden met Jill Jacobs, a professor and doctor in Education.
 She was nine years younger than Biden, but the age difference was not a hindrance.
-Instead, according to Biden, Jill renewed his passion for life and politics.
+Instead, according to Biden, Jill Biden renewed his passion for life and politics.
 Together, they have a daughter, Ashley Biden, born in 1981.

 Biden’s children and grandchildren prefer to stay in the shadows.
-Especially after the scandal with the youngest son.
+Especially after the scandal with his youngest son.

 - Joe Biden stuttered badly as a child but corrected his speech by practicing reading in front of a mirror.

-- In 1988, at the age of 46, Joseph R. Biden was diagnosed with an aneurysm of two cerebral vessels.
+- In 1988, at 46, Joseph R. Biden was diagnosed with an aneurysm of two cerebral vessels.
 The doctors successfully operated, after which he underwent rehabilitation treatment for six months.

 - In addition to his political career, between 1991 and 2008, Joe Biden taught as an adjunct professor at Widener University School of Law.

 - During the election campaign, opponents hinted at Biden’s state of health and old age (77 years).
-However, a report by doctors was published, which stated that he did not suffer from serious illnesses and could serve as head of state.
+However, a doctor’s report was published, which stated that he did not suffer from serious illnesses and could serve as head of state.